-People generally think that skydiving freefall will feel like one of two things – falling like a stone to Earth, or that drop in your stomach you get on a roller coaster.
+People generally think that skydiving freefall will feel like one of two things – falling like a stone to Earth, or that stomach drop you get on a roller coaster.
 We love a good roller coaster, but we’re happy to report that skydiving cannot be compared to either of those experiences.

 Here’s why: the plane is already moving at 80-90 MPH.
-When you exit the aircraft, your body accelerates 40 MPH over a period of 10 seconds until you hit freefall speed of 120 MPH.
+When you exit the aircraft, your body accelerates 40 MPH over a period of 10 seconds until you hit terminal velocity of 120 MPH.
 To put that in perspective, you’d likely experience more acceleration trying to merge a 1970’s VW Beetle onto the freeway.

 Now that we have that puzzle piece in the right place in your mind, let’s talk about the other things you’ll physically feel during your jump:

-Everyone who jumps with us at Skydive Snohomish wears a jumpsuit – zip-up coveralls made especially for skydiving.
+Everyone who jumps with us at Skydive Snohomish – even first-time skydivers – wears a jumpsuit which is a zip-up coverall made especially for skydiving.
 Your jumpsuit will be worn over your street clothes and can be snug or slightly roomy depending on what’s most comfortable for you.

 Every tandem student wears a leather cap called a frap hat.
 Secured with a chin strap, it’s not the most becoming of accessories, but it’s important.
 Frap hats keep your hair out of your instructor’s face, provides abrasion protection should you need it, and keeps your ears warm and shielded from the noise of the wind.